 The first semester is pre-planned to give you time to settle in.
-Three compulsory courses are scheduled and you select an additional elective (each 7.5 credits).
+Three compulsory courses are scheduled and you select an additional elective course (7.5 credits each).
 From the very first day of the programme, you will spend time designing your research project.

-The next three semesters are more flexible to let you specialise and select courses that suit your research focus.
+The next three semesters are more flexible allowing you to specialise and select courses that suit your research focus.
 During these semesters, you will carry out fieldwork for approximately two months and work on your thesis under the guidance of your supervisor.

 You may also take advantage of the possibilities for stimulating international student exchanges and internships.
-The internship include a five or ten-week internship (worth 7.5 or 15 credits).
-This internship can be in Sweden, but previous students have also done internships in South Africa, Luxemburg and the Philippines.
+The internships last five or ten weeks (7.5 or 15 credits respectively).
+Such an internship can be done in Sweden, but previous students have also done internships in, for example, South Africa, Luxemburg and the Philippines.

-Additional courses are elective and you may select from among more than 50 courses at other departments in the Faculty of Arts.
+Additional courses are available as elective courses and you may select from among more than 50 courses at other departments in the Faculty of Arts.

 Classes are comprised of both lectures and seminars.
-Examination forms vary, but will include oral and written seminar presentations, written exams and shorter essays.
+Examination forms vary between courses, but will include oral and written seminar presentations, written exams and shorter essays.

 To foster a sense of community and continuity you are required to participate in the monthly Master's seminar.
-This open forum serves to give all our students insight and be able to inspire and guide one another even if at very different stages in the programme.
+This open forum serves to give all our students insight and enable them to inspire and guide one another even if they are at very different stages in the programme.

-Students who have recently graduated from the Master's programme have been employed for instance as an educator by the Swedish organisation Friends, which works to prevent bullying, another as a curator at a German municipal museum, or working as a developer within the innovation agency Vinnova.
-These are solid first jobs, and a few years further down the road former students have gained important positions in development aid organisations such as Swedish Sida, started their own companies, such as Inculture, doing anthropological studies for leading international companies.
+Our previous students who graduated recently from the Master's programme have been employed, for instance, as an educator by the Swedish organisation Friends, which works to prevent bullying; another as a curator at a German municipal museum; and yet another found employment working as a developer within the Swedish innovation agency Vinnova.
+These are solid first jobs, and a few years further down the road former students have gained important positions in development aid organisations such as at the Swedish International Development Cooperation Agency (SIDA), or started their own companies, such as Inculture, doing anthropological studies for leading international companies.

 The possibilities are many, and experience holds that the focus of research that students carry out for their Master's thesis is vital for what kind of job they will get.
-Therefore, if you know where you want to work a Master's degree from us and a thesis with the right focus will take you there.
+Therefore, if you know where you want to work, this Master's degree from us and a thesis with the right focus will help take you there.